PediatricOpenTargets/documentation/README.md

 ---

-For documentation on previous versions of the Molecular Targets Platform, please see [v10](past_versions/v10.md).
+For documentation on previous versions of the Molecular Targets Platform, please see the previous version [v1.1](past_versions/v1.1.md) or [here](past_versions/) for older versions.

 ---